Academic Majors & Minors

 |Declaration of Minor Contact|

-Please click here for a list of over 40 courses currently proposed by faculty for the Minor.
+Please click here for a list of over courses currently offered for the minor.

 Structure of the Development Studies Minor

-1. Twenty-two hours required, including the Development Studies 200 Foundations team-taught course and the 2-credit Capstone Seminar.
+1. Twenty-two hours required, including the Development Studies 200 Foundations team-taught course and the 3-credit Capstone Seminar.
 Thus, normally, 4 courses plus the Foundations and Capstone.

 2. Students must take at least one course in the two of the three divisions of the university (social sciences, natural sciences, and humanities) and can count no more than two courses from their major toward the requirements for the minor.